University of California-Irvine Logo

 Use these bars to gauge how many classmates rely on need-based dollars—lower Pell or loan shares may signal a wealthier student body or generous institutional grants.

-EDsmart Insight: About 37.3% of University of California-Irvine students receive Pell Grants — in line with the national average, highlighting ongoing affordability priorities.
+EDsmart Insight: Only 0.0% of University of California-Irvine students receive Pell Grants — far below the national average, underscoring equity challenges.

 Net Price by Family Income